ArmanSandhu/COMP3618FinalProject/WpfApplication1/readme.md

 I'm really sorry I couldn't have been here right until the end for this becuase I know we would have been more prepared.
 Good luck Wednesday and let me know how it went.

+Last minute edit.
+I had a few minutes so I added some async capabilities to the mainpage.
+I commented out the old working code in case it causes a problem.
+Make sure the WebAPI is fully up and running before doing a search or you will get a server error because the connection has to exist to run the UI.

 Thanks

 Andrew